Aclaputra/flask-minimal/README.md

 # flask-minimal
-Built routings with Flask python Framework
+Built app with Flask python Framework from its Official documentation.